anju-chhetri/Mobile-To-PC-Scanner/README.md

-It is a simple program which sends image from your phone to your PC, scans it and creates a pdf.
+It is a simple OpenCV based program which sends image from your phone to your PC, scans it and creates a pdf.
 It uses IP Webcam application to connect your phone camera to your PC.
 It is available [here](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en&gl=US)

 <br/>